Frequently Asked Questions

 3. Bitrate: 48Kbps

-Over 40 languages and hundreds of voices are included, and more are added from time to time.
-To see what’s available & try out available voices in the SitePal Editor, select the “Audio” tab, and then the “TTS” option.
+Over 80 languages and thousands of voices are available, with more added from time to time.
+To check out our available voices in the SitePal Editor, select the “Audio” tab, and then the “TTS” option.
 You will see the “Language” menu – where you can browse available languages.
-Select a language to see available voices for that language, and try out each voice.
+Select a language to see available voices for that language.
+Select a voice & click on ‘Sample’ to hear it.

-To add a pause, try using a comma, or a period.
-If you need the pause to be specifically timed, you may want to use SSML tags in your audio.
+To add a pause, try adding a comma, a period or a dash in your text.
+For a precisely timed pause, you can use SSML tags in your text.
 SSML tags allow you to affect some aspects of the generated audio, including adding a precise break in the speech.
-Learn more and try it out in our example page “Fine Tuning TTS” – click the button at the bottom to learn more.
+Learn more and try it out in our example page “Fine Tuning TTS” – available in the support documentation page.
+Here is a direct link.

 Note: not every voice supports SSML tags.
 The voices included in our Fine Tuning example page all do.